J. E. Franklin: Black Girl (The Play)

-In 1971 she worked on a feature-film adaptation of the play, Black Girl (1972 film), directed by Ossie Davis, for a very small advance.
+Black Girl (The Film)

+Black Girl was optioned to Hollywood for a film.
+In 1971, Franklin worked on a feature-film adaptation of the play that was also titled Black Girl, for a very small advance.
+It was directed by Ossie Davis, and produced by Lee Savin (his first film).
+It was shot on location in Venice, Los Angeles.
+It starred Peggy Pettitt (from the touring stage production) as Billie Jean; Leslie Uggams as Netta, who wants Billie Jean to finish school and go to college to study dance; Ruby Dee (wife of Davis) as Netta's mother; Claudia McNeil as Mu'Dear, Billie Jean's grandmother; and Brock Peters as Earl, Mama Rosie's ex-husband.
+(Other members of the cast included Louise Stubbs Gloria Edwards, and Loretta Greene, who reprised their roles from the play).
+Songs in the film included Black Girl by Betty Everett and Sisters by Walter Hawkins.

 The experience of making and marketing the film was an unhappy one for Franklin.
-Although the producer, Lee Savin, promised that Woodie King Jr. would be involved in the project, King was dropped.
+Although the producer, Savin, promised that Woodie King Jr. would be involved in the project, King was dropped.
 She urged Davis to hire Shauneille Perry as an assistant, but he did not.
-While she managed to get them to hire Peggy Pettitt, rather than "a light-bright-damned-near-white actress", to play Billie Jean, against her wishes they cast Claudia McNeil, who had been in A Raisin in the Sun (1961 film), as Mu'Dear.
+While she managed to get them to hire Peggy Pettitt, rather than "a light-bright-damned-near-white actress", to play Billie Jean, against her wishes they cast Claudia McNeil, who had been in A Raisin in the Sun, as Mu'Dear.
 Scenes were re-written and re-arranged by the director, and her voiceover to cover up a "ridiculous" scene between Mu'Dear and Mr. Herbert was never recorded.
 Even more egregiously, "Efforts were made early in the filming to exploit material for sex and violence," she said.
-Franklin tried to have a scene where the young female character of Billie Jean disrobes in front of the camera removed; it stayed in the film, albeit without nudity.
+Franklin tried to remove a scene where the young female character of Billie Jean disrobes in front of the camera; it stayed in the film, albeit without nudity.
 The poster for the film "showed a blow-up of Norma Faye's face, teeth snarling in mad-dog fashion, threatening Billie Jean with a knife.
 A moment which had lasted only five seconds had been lifted from the film to represent the supposed essence of the entire play....
 This was blatant misrepresentation."
 After Franklin threatened to register her disapproval at every newspaper or television interview and speaking engagement, "In the next few days the illustration appeared without the knife.
 I thought that was the end of the matter; but a week later later the knife was back."
 Finally, "voice-overs had been used to erase all "fucks" to make the film eligible for a PG rating. ...
 I was urged not to mention to anyone that these cuts had been made, as people might think that they had missed something."
-The film was released in 1972.
-It had its world premiere at the Strand Theatre (Manhattan), then known as the Penthouse Theater on Broadway, to benefit sickle cell anemia.
-The film received mixed reviews, with the mainstream New York Times critic describing it as "a poor movie that makes it look as if there never had been a good play."